Argentina Hiking: 12 Best Day Hikes for Every Fitness Level

 Map of the Perito Moreno glacier tour (see it in full on Alltrails)

-I noticed that the national park's roads are excellently managed—nice, smooth asphalt; no potholes.
+I noticed that the national park's roads are excellently managed—nice, smooth asphalt; and no potholes.
 While the trail’s elevation profile and distance might seem tame, don’t be fooled.
 You’re walking to a glacier, and this means only one thing: it’s cold, even in summer, and so there's always a risk that you’ll slip on the icy ground.
 But the whole path is made of steel and is excellently constructed, so overall, I highly recommend walking.
 I chose to walk and was rewarded with stunning views, and I found it was quieter because most (ahem, lazy) people opt for the bus.

-Once you get to the glacier, you can take a boat, though I don’t recommend this option; it seems pointless to me as better views are had on the walk up.
+Once you get to the glacier, you can take a boat, though I don’t recommend this option; it seems pointless to me as better views are had on the walk-up.
 The perspective I got from the path is quite fun—the boats look tiny compared to the glacier’s enormity.

 Visiting Perito Moreno in Argentina, photo by Next Level of Travel